allena29/brewerslabng/pyconfhoard/README.md

   +--rw brewlog
 ```

 > As this project is built from the groun-up there are some constraints to the complexity of the YANG model.
-There are two things, firstly yin2json.py must support the yang construct and secondly pyangbind.
-It is expected the former is the lowest common denominator.
+There are two things, firstly yin2json.py must support the yang construct - this means if the yang model is more complex than the above changes to yin2json.py may be required.
-> 1) typedef's must be defined in the same yang file.
+> 1) typedef's are not validated against (TBD how easy that is)
 > 2) grouping's will not work yet.